pytorch/pytorch/docs/source/notes/amp_examples.rst

 """"""""""""""""

 A gradient penalty loss term requires manipulating scaled gradients.
-Gradient penalty demonstrates the following use cases:
+The gradient penalty example below demonstrates

-* Creating scaled out-of-place gradients with :func:`torch.autograd.grad`
+* creating scaled out-of-place gradients with :func:`torch.autograd.grad`, and
-* Correct interaction of gradient scaling with double-backward
+* correct interaction of gradient scaling with double-backward.

 Here's how that looks for a simple L2 penalty::